-Those on hand to honor Buster Welch applauded enthusiastically as Graham and others pulled the curtain on the larger-than-life statue of Welch and his famed Peppy San Badger (“Little Peppy”) cutting a Santa Gertrudis cow — a breed developed by the King Ranch.
+Those on hand to honor Welch applauded enthusiastically as Graham and others pulled the curtain on the larger-than-life statue of Welch and his famed Peppy San Badger (“Little Peppy”) cutting a Santa Gertrudis cow — a breed developed by the King Ranch.

 Its eventual permanent home will be on the grounds of the Will Rogers Memorial Center, outside Gate 42.